 As part of the cleanup program resulting from contamination due to the use of lubricants containing PCBs in compressed air systems, Panhandle Eastern Pipe Line and Trunkline have identified PCB levels above acceptable levels inside the auxiliary buildings that house the air compressor equipment at thirty-three compressor station sites.
-Panhandle has developed and is implementing a United States Environmental Protection Agency (EPA) approved process to remediate this PCB contamination in accordance with federal, state and local regulations.
-Sixteen sites have been decontaminated per the EPA approved process as prescribed in the EPA regulations.
+Panhandle has developed and is implementing a process approved by the United States Environmental Protection Agency (EPA) to remediate this PCB contamination in accordance with federal, state and local regulations.
+Sixteen sites have been decontaminated in accordance with the EPA-approved process as prescribed in the EPA regulations.

 At some locations, PCBs have been identified in paint that was applied many years ago.
 In accordance with EPA regulations, Panhandle has implemented a program to remediate sites where such issues are identified during painting activities.
-If PCBs are identified above acceptable levels, the paint is removed and disposed of in an EPA approved manner.
+If PCBs are identified above acceptable levels, the paint is removed and disposed of in an EPA-approved manner.

 The Illinois Environmental Protection Agency (Illinois EPA) notified Panhandle Eastern Pipe Line and Trunkline, together with other non-affiliated parties, of contamination at three former waste oil disposal sites in Illinois.
 Panhandle Eastern Pipe Line's and Trunkline's estimated share for the costs of assessment and remediation of the sites, based on the volume of waste sent to the facilities, is approximately seventeen percent.
-Panhandle and twenty-one other non-affiliated parties conducted an initial voluntary investigation of the Pierce Oil Springfield site, one of the three sites.
-In addition, Illinois EPA has informally indicated that it has referred the Pierce Oil Springfield site, to the EPA so that environmental contamination present at the site can be addressed through the federal Superfund program.
+Panhandle Eastern Pipe Line and Trunkline and twenty-one other non-affiliated parties conducted an initial voluntary investigation of the Pierce Oil Springfield site, one of the three sites.
+In addition, Illinois EPA has informally indicated that it has referred the Pierce Oil Springfield site to the EPA so that environmental contamination present at the site can be addressed through the federal Superfund program.
 No formal notice has yet been received from either agency concerning the referral.
 However, the EPA is expected to issue special notice letters and has begun the process of listing the site on the National Priority List.
-Panhandle and three of the other non-affiliated parties associated with the Pierce Oil Springfield site met with the EPA and Illinois EPA regarding this issue.
-Panhandle was given no indication as to when the listing process was to be completed.
-Panhandle has also submitted a Comprehensive Environmental Response, Compensation, and Liability Act 104e data request from the EPA Region V regarding the second Pierce Waste Oil site known as the Dunavan site, located in Oakwood, Illinois.
-Panhandle's response showed that waste oil generated at Panhandle facilities was shipped to the Dunavan Oil site in Oakwood, Illinois, resulting in Panhandle becoming a potentially responsible party at such site.
+Panhandle Eastern Pipe Line and Trunkline and three of the other non-affiliated parties associated with the Pierce Oil Springfield site met with the EPA and Illinois EPA regarding this issue.
+Panhandle Eastern Pipe Line and Trunkline were given no indication as to when the listing process was to be completed.
+Panhandle Eastern Pipe Line and Trunkline have also submitted their Comprehensive Environmental Response, Compensation, and Liability Act 104e data request from U.S. EPA Region V regarding the second Pierce Waste Oil site known as the Dunavan site, located in Oakwood, Illinois.
+By letter dated September 30, 2005, Panhandle Eastern Pipe Line and Trunkline, along with numerous other non-affiliated parties received notices of potential liability from U.S. EPA Region V for the Dunavan site.
+The notice demands reimbursement to the U.S. EPA for its costs incurred to date in the amount of approximately \$1.8 million and encourages each potentially responsibl